reaktivity/reaktor.java/README.md

 NOTE:
 The "nukleus:window" option specifies the number of bytes that will be advertised in the first Window frame sent back in response to a Begin
 The "nukleus:throttle" option determines how and whether writes will respect Window frames received from the other end.
-When set to "stream" or "message", window frames are honored, When set to "none" they are not.
+When set to "stream" or "message", window frames are honored, when set to "none" they are not.